-Nick’s passion for great British ingredients, and giving the ultimate respect to the raw product, is reflected in the simple elegance of his food and his regularly evolving menu.
+Finest quality ingredients and giving the ultimate respect to the raw product.
+Reflected in the simple elegance of his food and evolving menu.
 Go on, be fooled by the apparent simplicity of your dish.
-But take a mouthful and let the flavours get to work on your tastebuds, one delicious mouthful at a time.
-Plates piled high with food is not on offer at The Miller.
-Creative dishes, pored over, tried and tested time and again, for guests to savour rather than devour, are what Miller food is all about.
+Let the flavours get to work on your tastebuds, one delicious mouthful at a time.
+Creative dishes, pored over, tried and tested time and again, for guests to savour rather than devour.

-Mary’s vision for the bar, restaurant and hotel is friendly hospitality and a welcoming atmosphere.
-The front of house team are not afraid to say hi to all guests, to accommodate them as much as possible.
-Mary doesn’t just personally taste and select the wines, she and her team are trained to know what to look for.
-So you won’t find a bog-standard wine list, you’ll find one thoroughly researched and suitably befitting Nick’s food.
+Friendly hospitality and a welcoming atmosphere.
+The front of house team are not afraid to say hi to all guests and to accommodate them as much as possible.
+Mary personally tastes and selects the wines, she and her team are WSET trained too.
+A bit like the rather special Abaca mattresses in Mary’s individually designed bedrooms, what you drink and how well you sleep matter.
+A lot.

 Nick was opening head chef at The Crown in Bray.
 Mary was a core member of the management team at The Hinds Head.
 Other previous roles include what was The Goose in Britwell Salome (now the Red Lion) and the Fleur de Lys in Dorchester-on-Thames.
 Nick learned butchery at Crazy Bear Farm in Stadhampton while Mary worked at the acclaimed Nut Tree at Murcott.